ambercouch/ac-wordpress-composer/wp-content/plugins/wp-paypal/readme.txt

 none

 == Changelog ==

+= 1.2.3.40 =
+* Made changes to save payment data.

+= 1.2.3.39 =
+* Added an option to edit order data shown in the table.

+= 1.2.3.38 =
+* Fixed broken parameters in the return URL.

+= 1.2.3.37 =
+* File naming changes.
+* Language file updated.

+= 1.2.3.36 =
+* Some improvements in security reported by Wordfence.

+= 1.2.3.35 =
+* Some improvements in security reported by Wordfence.

 = 1.2.3.34 =
 * Added an option to append the purchase email to the sale notification email.